slarmoo/.github/profile/webServices/webSocket/chat.md

 ### WebSocket server

-When we create our WebSocket we simply provide our Express HTTP server object in the constructor.
-This allows the WebSocket code to intercept WebSocket upgrade requests and processing future WebSocket messages.
+When we create our WebSocket object, we simply provide our Express HTTP server object in the constructor.
+This allows the WebSocket code to intercept WebSocket upgrade requests and process future WebSocket messages.

 ```js
 server = app.listen(port, () => {